Teambuildrapp/trimoji-api-doc/source/index.html.md

 --------- | ------- | -----------
 token | String | The token of the profile to be compared with the team. team | Array<String> | The tokens of each members of the teams.

+### Description

+With this endpoint, you can check the relation type between two or more profiles.
+By sending the profile `token` of reference and an array of profile `token` to compare.
+This is useful in the case where you want to create the best team or predict possible conflicts between people.

 ## Get conflics